 NSW OFFICE OF SPORT FEMALE ATHLETE OF THE YEAR

-Jessica Fox (Canoe Slalom)
+Jessica Fox (canoe slalom)

 Award presented to by Karen Jones, CEO NSW Office of Sport to Myriam Fox (on Jessica’s behalf).